andrewdavidmackenzie/libproc-rs/README.md

 See the [list of issues](https://github.com/andrewdavidmackenzie/libproc-rs/issues).
 I put the "help wanted" label where I need help from others.

-- Look at what similar methods could be implemented as a starting point on Linux
+- Look at what similar methods could be implemented as a starting poon Linux
 - Complete the API on Mac OS X - figuring out all the Mac OS X / Darwin version mess....
 - Add more documentation (including samples with documentation test)
 - Add own custom error type and implement From::from to ease reporting of multiple error types in clients